-EPA Chief Met With Canada’s Scientist-Muzzling Ex-Premier Before Scientist Purge
+EPA Chief Met With Canada’s Scientist-Muzzling Ex-Prime Minister Before Scientist Purge

-Two months before beginning a purge of scientists from his agency, Environmental Protection Agency chief Scott Pruitt met with former Canadian Prime Minister Stephen Harper ― a head of state who became infamous for muzzling climate researchers during his tenure.
+Two months before beginning a purge of scientists from his agency, Environmental Protection Agency chief Scott Pruitt met with former Canadian Prime Minister Stephen Harper ― who became infamous for muzzling climate researchers during his tenure.

-According to emails HuffPost has obtained, the March 27 meeting, scheduled to last 30 minutes, was meant to establish a rapport between the new environmental regulator and the conservative former premier.
+According to emails HuffPost has obtained, the March 27 meeting, scheduled to last 30 minutes, was meant to establish a rapport between the new environmental regulator and the conservative former prime minister.
 But it’s notable that Harper was accused of transforming Canada into a petrostate and overseeing an assault on scientific research during his nine years in Ottawa.
 He left office in 2015, after losing to now-Prime Minister Justin Trudeau.

 Rick Smotkin, a top lobbying executive at Comcast Corporation, arranged the meeting, pitching the idea to Pruitt’s scheduler, Sydney Hupp, as “just a meet and greet.”
 The emails were released last month in response to a Freedom of Information Act request from the watchdog Union of Concerned Scientists.